bmorrall/bootstrap-rails-helpers/README.md

-bootstrap_rails_helpers
+bootstrap-rails-helpers
 =======================

 [Bootstrap](http://twitter.github.com/bootstrap/) is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.

-bootstrap_rails_helpers is a lightweight gem that includes many helper methods used in many Rails applications.
+bootstrap-rails-helpers is a lightweight gem that includes many helper methods used in many Rails applications.

 Installation
 ------------